isomerpages/moe-woodlandssec/_wdl-experience/English.md

 * Morning student banter to showcase talents and hone speaking skills
 * Emceeing opportunities for schoolwide events
-* Featured essays, stories and poetry in the termly Woodlands Newsletter
+* Featured essays, stories and poetry in the Woodlands Literacy Website